Read about how we process personal data and find out about your privacy rights.

 BIMM Limited is registered as a Data Controller with the Information Commissioner’s Office (ICO).
 Our registration reference is ZA362716.

 BIMM’s main establishment is based in the United Kingdom and therefore the ICO is our lead supervisory authority.
-BIMM also has colleges in Germany (Berlin and Hamburg) and the Republic of Ireland (Dublin).
+BIMM also has colleges in Germany (Berlin) and the Republic of Ireland (Dublin).

 If you have any queries concerning your personal data and how it is processed, contact BIMM’s Data Protection Officer at email@example.com.